|

 1. Create a Pinterest board for your book and its topic.
 Add two pins a week.

-2. Invite a key influencer for your book to guest blog for you.
+2. Invite one of your book’s key influencers to guest blog for you.

 3. Create a group about your book’s topic or genre on Facebook.

-Facebook groups are where people gather online to talk about topics they’re interested in.
-Unlike Facebook pages, groups are designed for engaging and conversing.
+People enjoy talking in Facebook groups about topics that interest them.
+Unlike Facebook business pages, groups are designed for engaging and conversing.

 5. Pitch an adult education center on a workshop based on or related to your book.

-6. Offer to use Skype to do an out-of-town book club appearance.
+6. Offer to use Zoom for an out-of-town book club appearance.

 Book clubs allow you to interact with readers in a way that’s meaningful for both you and them.
-Learn where to find book clubs and how to work with them in “Authors and book clubs.”
+And, thanks to technology, you can discuss your book with readers in any part of the world.

 7. Create a tie-in with a nonprofit organization or a charitable event.